 Web/social, blog posts, bios, video clip concepts, advertising and merchandise copy... it all stems from the overarching brand narrative.
 Having an engaging personality can have a great impact on a potential customer.

 Working with bands throughout my entire career has made talent production and building plans for music projects and festivals second nature to me.
 Relationships with agents, managers and bands allows for nearly seamless integration into organizing and assisting with talent needs and project planning.

-From launching an annual Planned Parenthood benefit breakfast, to building an arts non-profit, and a Marfa, TX Field Trip, event production provides the thrill of that 24/7 event life that is stressful to some, but invigorating to me.
+From launching an annual Planned Parenthood benefit breakfast, to building an arts non-profit, a Twin Peaks Soundtrack pop up shop and a Marfa, TX Field Trip, event production provides the thrill of that 24/7 event life that is stressful to some, but invigorating to me.

 I strongly dislike being in front of the camera, so most of my pictures are of the things I create or things I see that inspire me.
 I like very much to be behind it or along side it.